The Storied History of

 Now owned by the Thomas Family, this land was originally part of El Capote Ranch.
 The founder of El Capote Ranch was Count Jose De La Baume (1731-1834), a French army officer who came to North America with Marquis De Lafayette and fought in the American Revolution.
 De La Baume acquired a grant from a Mexican governor to purchase 27,000 acres of Texas land among the Capote Hills, but his acquisition was complicated when tensions rose between Mexico and Spain.
 Due to his involvement in the American Revolution, authorities questioned La Baume’s allegiance to Spain’s crown, and confiscated all of his assets.
 The 82-year-old Count was imprisoned for seven months until he received a pardon in 1814.
 The pardon, however, did not return his money or the deed to El Capote Ranch.
 De La Baume petitioned the government for his confiscated property and he employed Stephen F. Austin as his attorney.
 Noted Texas figures including Green DeWitt, Sam Houston, John W. Smith, Juan Erasmo Seguin and Jose Antonio Navarro signed petitions on behalf of the Count and his application for the restoration of his ownership rights.
 Ultimately, the Mexican government returned his property, including the ranch, in 1828.

 In the spring of 1834, Stephen F. Austin entered the bedroom of the San Antonio home of De La Baume, then a 103 year old man on his death bed.
-He was joined by two other prominent citizens, John W. Smith and Juan Erasmo Seguin, to witness the signing of De La Baume’s Last Will and Testament.
+He was joined by two other prominent citizens, John W. Smith and Erasmo Seguin, to witness the signing of De La Baume’s Last Will and Testament.
 John W. Smith became the first anglo mayor of San Antonio.
-Juan Erasmo Seguin is, of course, one of the most influential people in Texas history.
-The City of Seguin was named in honor of him.
+Erasmo Seguin is, of course, one of the most influential people in Texas history.
+The City of Seguin was named in honor of his son.

 In his will of 1834, De La Baume provided that the lands of El Capote shall be divided among his five children.
 In the will, he also states: "I have filed a claim against the Supreme Government of the United States of America asking for the pension awarded to those who fought in the War for Independence, since I was captain of a company which fought for the cause of America in the glorious struggle against Britannia power.”